kashev/rngs/README.md

 This project requires `dieharder`.
 Obtain it from the link above, install it with your package manager, or on ubuntu, run `code/install_deps.sh`.

+To build the project without the use of an IDE, run:

+    cd code && cmake . && make

 Example usage of Python calling script:

     ./rngs.py stl -d 0